 Next you need to create an account on GitHub.com.
 This is easy, fast, and free.
 When you have completed this step, you can create your own repositories there for practice.
 I strongly suggest you create one (or more), and practice using them with your preferred IDE before attempting any changes to the project's repo.
-(When done, you can delete any repo from its “Settings” screen.)
+(When done, you can delete any of your repos from its “Settings” screen.)

 You must send an email containing your GitHub account name to your instructor.
-Only those listed as collaborators on Github.com can push changes to the COP-2805-2017 repo there, and I need to add your account name to the list.
+Only those listed as collaborators on Github.com can push changes to the COP-2805C-2018 repo there, and I need to add your account name to the list.
 Once you are added by me, you will receive an email message from GitHub with an “invitation” to collaborate; you need to accept that before you are a collaborator.

 There are Windows GUI and command line tools for working with Git and/or GitHub.
 They are not IDEs however; you view your repos, create new ones, and with some tools, add files or commit new versions of files.
 As the Git plug-ins for Eclipse and NetBeans includes a full version of Git, you don't need any other tool.
 (That is, this step is optional).
 Still, it is handy to be able to run various Git commands outside of an IDE, especially when trying to learn.

 I would suggest installing “Git for Windows” from

 Git for Windows includes a sub-set of the command line Linux tools, just